PritamSalunkhe1/leetcode-practice/README.md

 # leetcode-practice
-Hey Everyone, This repository consists of my solutions to LeetCode Problems.
+Hey Everyone, This repository consists of my solutions to LeetCode Problems in Java.
 Updated Daily as I progress through.